bls-msto/webmethods-helm-collection/charts/incubator/microservices-runtime/README.md

 **If this is going to be run on Azure Kubernetes Services (AKS) and you want to make MSR endpoint to be exposed to the world**
   * createAzLB: true
-**If there is no load balancing k8s service, but want t expose the MSR endpoint using nginx ingress controller** Generally this is mutually exlusive with createAzLB by design, but both can coexist
+**If there is no load balancing k8s service, but want to expose the MSR endpoint using nginx ingress controller** Generally this is mutually exlusive with createAzLB by design, but both can coexist
   * ingress.enabled
   * ingress.hosts: